PamirKalo/devocean-task/README.md

 # devocean-task
 DevOcean Solutions **React & Redux** task
-The goal of this task is to create a very basic business directory.
+The goal is to create a very basic business directory.
 __Requirements__
 * The following API will be used to retrieve the data:
 https://api.jsonbin.io/b/6231abada703bb67492d2b8f